joaopgrassi/otel-recipes/CONTRIBUTING.md

                 ├── go.sum
                 └── traces_test.go
 ```

 Each recipe MUST:

 - Be containerized and define a `Dockerfile`
 - Define a `recipefile.json` (See below for more info)
 - Be configured to export OTLP data to an OpenTelemetry collector
   - Can be via `gRPC` or `HTTP`
-  - Thus need to have a `collector-config.yaml` and a collector container inside the compose file
+  - Thus the need to have a `collector-config.yaml` and a collector container inside the compose file
 - Be a container inside the `docker-compose.yaml` file
   - Also declare any dependency it uses.
 E.g., database, messaging system etc.
 - Be testable.
 Each app must achieve a goal (e.g. record a span) and this goal MUST be tested e2e.
 See [Testing a recipe](#testing-a-recipe) below